alexandros-kourtidis/Population-Genomics/04-variant-calling/README.md

-Create a vcf file; variant calling using the .bam alligned files.
+Create a .vcf file; variant calling using the .bam alligned files.